 - Are you willing to choose between your child and your spouse?

 - Are you prepared to invest the time and financial resources necessary to go to court?
 (Litigated custody modifications can cost several thousand dollars in legal fees.)

 - Is your family unit willing to forgo moving (if that’s even an option) along with a promotion in rank that may go with it?

 If you are determined to get a child custody modification in Texas due to a military transfer or deployment, speak to an attorney with experience handling military divorce and custody matters.
-He or she will be able to determine whether you have a case and can advise on the next steps.
+He or she will be able to explain how military relocation and child custody works, determine whether you have a case and advise on the next steps.

 Is it worth my time and money to go after what may amount to an extra $100-200 a month over the short-term?

 Child support increases due to active duty deployment (and the service member’s coinciding increase in income) will only be temporary.
 Can you recoup the thousands of dollars in legal fees for a temporary bump?
 If the service member is our client, you can bet we’re going to press on the gas to reverse that increase as soon as he or she gets home.

 Since it may cost you more in legal fees to get that temporary increase—not to mention the hassle—we typically don’t recommend doing so, except under certain circumstances.
 If it’s been some time since you’ve requested a child support modification, and you’re due for an increase anyway, then it may make sense to proceed.

 QUESTION 5: My active duty spouse has threatened to harm my child and me.
 What can I do to protect us ASAP?

 JS: If you don’t have an attorney yet (or can’t afford one), you may want to contact your spouse’s commanding officer (CO).
 In emergency situations where a threat exists, the CO can be a great resource in the interim.
 Some provisions exist in the military’s code of conduct to assist destitute spouses when an active duty service member has assaulted them or poses a threat.